 - “The Art of Living” by Sharon Lebell

-Don’t say he is a chronic pain patient, only that he is suffering from pain that is chronic.
+Don’t say he or she is a chronic pain patient, only that he or she is suffering from pain that is chronic.